Traffic Calming

 Disclaimer

-Please be aware that Resolution R-23-330, which can be found [here], directed staff to update the Traffic Calming Program.
+Resolution R-23-330 directs staff to update the Traffic Calming Program.
 Our dedicated team is diligently working on these updates, which will impact the current petition process as outlined in the guidebook.
-However, we want to emphasize that you should not be discouraged from submitting a petition.
-Your application will be placed in queue.
-Upon update, petitioners will be notified of additional information required for a qualifying petition.
+However, the city wants to emphasize that residents should not be discouraged from submitting a petition.
+Applications will be placed in queue, and upon update, petitioners will be notified of additional information required for a qualifying petition.

 Request Traffic Calming